 The choice between welding with inert gases such as nitrogen, argon or helium (MIG welding) or with active gases such as CO2 (MAG welding) is made based on the materials to be welded.
-Precious metals such as stainless steel, aluminium, copper, or titanium should be welded with inert gases.
+Precious metals such as stainless steel, aluminum, copper, or titanium should be welded with inert gases.
 Here, the gas cannot react with the weld metal, protecting the welding process.

 An active gas such as CO2 takes part in the reaction and thus influences the final result.
 This is desirable in some cases, such as welding of alloyed or non-alloyed steel, where the CO2 used in MAG welding has a stabilizing effect on the arc.